- 1 Article Summary: Moving to Dubai from UK

 Education in private international schools can be a significant expense, with fees varying based on curriculum and reputation.
 Health insurance is mandatory and should be factored into your budget.

-Healthcare in Dubai
+Healthcare in Dubai for UK Nationals

 Healthcare in Dubai is of an exceptionally high standard, with modern hospitals in Dubai, advanced technology and multilingual medical professionals.
 Both public and private healthcare services are available, but for UK expats, private healthcare is usually preferred for its shorter waiting times and wider choice of specialists.